 Harness Engineering: Environment Design Guide for AI Agent Production

-If you have ever deployed an AI agent into production, you have likely experienced this at least once.
-The model is smart enough, but the results are far from reliable.
-No matter how much you refine the prompts, the fundamental instability does not disappear.
-By the end of this article, you will understand the true cause of that instability and be able to design your own agent harness and apply it immediately to your team's codebase.
-We summarize the Harness Engineering paradigm—which is rapidly establishing itself with OpenAI, Anthropic, and Thoughtworks successively publishing official articles in early 2026—along with practical examples, for both teams looking to introduce AI agents for the first time and those seeking to stabilize agents already in operation.
+If you've ever deployed an AI agent to production, you've probably experienced this at least once: the model is smart enough, but the results are just not trustworthy.
+No matter how much you refine the prompt, the fundamental instability never goes away.
+By the end of this article, you'll understand the real cause of that instability and be able to design an agent harness yourself and apply it directly to your team's codebase.
+This piece covers the Harness Engineering paradigm — rapidly taking shape as OpenAI, Anthropic, and Thoughtworks published official articles in quick succession in early 2026 — with practical examples aimed at both teams introducing AI agents for the first time and teams looking to stabilize agents already in production.

-The term "harness" is a metaphor derived from the harness worn to control a horse.
-It can be expressed as a formula as follows.
+Harness is a metaphor from the equipment used to control a horse.
+Expressed as a formula:

-AI 모델 (말) + 하네스 (환경·제어) = 에이전트To start with the conclusion, an agent's true competitiveness comes not from the model itself, but from the system designed around it.
-Whether it is Claude, GPT-4, or Gemini, major models are converging to similar levels as of 2026.
-This means that changing the model does not significantly alter performance.
-What makes the real difference is the harness.
+AI Model (horse) + Harness (environment & control) = AgentThe bottom line is this: an agent's real competitive edge comes not from the model itself, but from the system designed around it.
+Whether it's Claude, GPT-4, or Gemini, the major models of 2026 are converging to a similar level.
+That means swapping out the model doesn't dramatically change performance.
+The harness is what makes the real difference.

-This perspective is not a concept completely separate from existing MLOps or DevOps.
-Just as MLOps engineers model training and deployment pipelines, harness engineering engineers the entire execution environment in which already deployed inference models operate.
-The difference is that the target is not the pipeline, but the context and authority of the agents.
+This perspective isn't a complete break from traditional MLOps or DevOps.
+Just as MLOps engineers model training and deployment pipelines, harness engineering engineers the entire execution environment in which an already-deployed inference model operates.
+The difference is that the subject is not a pipeline but the agent's context and authority.

-- List of Tools that the agent can call
+- The list of tools the agent can call

-- Source and form of the information (context) accessed by the agent
+- The source and form of information (context) the agent accesses

-- Criteria for when the agent must stop
+- The criteria for when the agent should stop

-- Repository structure, CI setup, linter, formatter, etc. Overall development environment
+- The overall development environment: repository structure, CI configuration, linter, formatter, etc.

-하네스 엔지니어링 → 모델이 작동하는 환경 전체를 설계What is a Context Window?
-It is the maximum range of text that an LLM can process at a time.
-Information that does not fall within this window cannot be referenced by the agent.
-Team knowledge buried in Slack threads or Google Docs falls into this category.
+Harness Engineering → Designing the entire environment in which the model operatesWhat is a Context Window?
+It is the maximum range of text an LLM can process at once.
+Information that doesn't fit within this window cannot be referenced by the agent.
+Team knowledge buried in Slack threads or Google Docs falls exactly into this category.

-As the OpenAI team stated, you should give the agent a map, not a 1,000-page manual.
-Knowledge outside the codebase is as if it does not exist to the agent.
+As the OpenAI team put it, you need to give the agent a map, not a 1,000-page manual.
+Knowledge that lives outside the codebase simply doesn't exist for the agent.

-The Three Main Components of a Harness (Birgitta Böckeler Classification)
+The 3 Components of a Harness (Birgitta Böckeler's Classification)

 |---|---|

-ArchUnit, which appears in Architectural Constraints, is a testing tool that automatically verifies code dependency rules.
-It is used in CI to enforce architectural rules that LLM might violate, such as "the service layer must not directly reference controllers."
+ArchUnit, which appears under Architectural Constraints, is a testing tool that automatically validates code dependency rules.
+It is used to enforce architectural rules in CI that an LLM might violate — for example, "the service layer must not directly reference the controller."

 Practical Application

-This is a checklist that can be used when initially designing the agent harness.
+This is a checklist you can use when designing an agent harness from scratch.
 You can see how each item is implemented in the code examples that follow.

 |---|---|---|

-Example 1: Short-term Job — 2-Agent Research & Writing Pipeline
+Example 1: Short-Term Task — 2-Agent Research & Writing Pipeline

-This is the most basic harness pattern that separates research and writing. shared_state acts as shared memory between agents.
-In the code below, research_agent writes the results to shared_state, while writing_agent reads and uses them directly.
+This is the most fundamental harness pattern, separating Research from Writing. shared_state acts as shared memory between agents.
+In the code below, research_agent writes its results to shared_state, and writing_agent reads directly from it.

 import anthropic